choeffer/360pibot/docs/install.rst

 the Raspberry Pi and a laptop/computer.
 Remember, the modules can be used on a laptop/computer for remote controlling the Raspberry Pis GPIOs or on the Raspberry Pi itself, without any modifications of the source code of the modules.
-On the Raspberry Pi itself, the latest Raspbian version should be installed, including all available updates afterwards.
+On the Raspberry Pi, the latest Raspbian version should be installed, including all available updates afterwards.
 The image can be downladed from `Raspbian Downloads`_ .